alefnull/null-keys/README.md

 ## Installation / Usage

-clone or download the repo, and launch autoexec.ahk
+clone or download the repo, and launch null-keys.ahk

 ## Features